Sports Injuries – Can Chiropractic Care Help?

 A September 2012 Sports Illustrated cover story detailed former NFL quarterback Jim McMahon and his battles with headaches, memory loss and depression, most likely a result of multiple football-related concussions.

-After the article, McMahon began receiving chiropractic treatments that he reports have improved in his short term memory and largely eliminated his headaches.
-“The first time he did it, my head was so full of stuff it literally felt like the toilet flushing,” he said.
+After the article was published, McMahon began receiving chiropractic treatments that he feels improved his short term memory and largely eliminated his headaches.
+“The first time he (the chiropractic doctor) did it, my head was so full of stuff it literally felt like the toilet flushing,” McMahon said.
 “I could actually feel the stuff draining out of my head.”
-McMahon had daily chiropractic adjustments for a week and now returns for an adjustment only every 3 months.
+McMahon had daily chiropractic adjustments for a week and now returns for an adjustment every 3 months.

 Contact Dr. Meyers at Back2Health in Omaha today!